Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 \subsubsection{Transport properties and ripples in the QGP}

-Two-particle correlations provide a powerful means to study quantitatively the collective anisotropy of final-state particles from HI collisions.
+Two-particle correlations provide a powerful quantitative tool to study the collective aniso\-tro\-py of final-state particles from HI collisions.
 In this section we review results based on two-particle correlations to demonstrate how transport properties of the QGP can be constrained by experimental data.
 Each pair of particles can have its constituents chosen from the same or different \pt ranges, denoted as \pTtrig (or ``trigger'') and \pTassoc (or ``associated''), within the CMS tracker acceptance of $\abs{\eta} < 2.5$.
 The two-dimensional (2D) two-particle correlations as functions of the relative pseudorapidity (\deta) and azimuthal angle (\dphi) between the two particles of a pair is given by

 where \Ntrig is the number of trigger particles in an event and \Npair is the total number of hadron pairs for the event.
 The signal distribution, $S(\deta,\dphi)$, is constructed by taking particle pairs from the same event, while the background distribution, $B(\deta,\dphi)$, is obtained by pairs of particles taken from different events with similar topology.
 The ratio $B(0,0)/B(\deta,\dphi)$ represents the correction for pair-acceptance effects.